Donard97/stocks-data-webapp/readme.md

 - Twitter: [@donardgolaj](https://twitter.com/donardgolaj)
 - LinkdIn : [@donard-golaj](https://www.linkedin.com/in/donard-golaj/)

+## Acknowledgments

+[Nelson Sakwa](https://www.behance.net/gallery/31579789/Ballhead-App-(Free-PSDs)) whose design template was used for this project.

 ## 👊🏾 Show your support

 Give a ⭐️ if you like this project!